Prosecco On Tap: The Truth About Putting It On Draught

 Understanding Prosecco

-Prosecco is a type of sparkling wine that is produced mainly in the Veneto region of Italy.
+Prosecco is a type of sparkling wine produced mainly in Italy's Veneto region.
 It is made from the Glera grape variety, which has been grown in the region for hundreds of years.
 Prosecco is known for its light, refreshing taste and its effervescence, which comes from the carbon dioxide that is produced during the fermentation process of white wine.

 Prosecco is made using the Charmat method, which is also known as the tank method.
 This involves fermenting the wine in a large, pressurized tank, which allows the carbon dioxide to dissolve into the wine and create the bubbles that are characteristic of sparkling wines.